effekseer/EffekseerForUnity/Help/Contents_en/how-to-use.md

 ## About resource files {#resource_files}

-Place the output effect (*.efk), texture, sound in Resources/Effekseer/.
+Place the output effect (*.efk), texture, sound in Unity project.
-When importing the *.efk file, it is renamed *.bytes.
+When importing the *.efk file, EffectAsset is generated in addition of *.efk file.
-If it does not work, please try Reimport.

 ![](../img/unity_resource.png)

+It is no problem that you remove .efk files.
+Please don't include .efk in custom packages currently.

 ## Play by Emitter {#emitter_playback}